sherlock-project/sherlock/removed_sites.md

 ## SteamID

-As of 2021-06-27, Steam uses chapta through CloudFlare which prevents us from checking if usernames exists on the site.
+As of 2021-06-27, Steam uses captcha through CloudFlare which prevents us from checking if usernames exists on the site.
 ```json
   "Steamid": {
     "errorMsg": "<link rel=\"canonical\" href=\"https://steamid.uk\" />",